vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-Check that the Tanzu CLI and the plug-ins are installed correctly by checking the output from the following commands:
+4. Check that the `tanzu` CLI and the plug-ins are installed correctly by checking the output from the following commands:

 {{< tabpane >}}
 {{< tab header="All Operating Systems" >}}